Here I Am (Air Supply song): Background

 "Here I Am" was written by singer-songwriter Norman Saleet who released it as a single in 1980, backed with "This Time I Know It's Real".
 Both songs appear on Saleet's 1982 sole studio album Here I Am.

 In 1981, Air Supply released their version which was a top 5 hit in the US.
 To prevent confusion, the song was originally released as "Here I Am" on the LP but was re-titled "Here I Am (Just When I Thought I Was Over You)" for the release of the single, so as not to be confused with the group's No. 1 hit song "The One That You Love" earlier in the year which contains the lyrics: "Here I am, the one that you love."
-Lead vocals on "Here I Am (Just When I Thought I Was Over You)" were performed by the two vocalists in the group, Graham Russell and Russell Hitchcock.
+Lead vocals on "Here I Am (Just When I Thought I Was Over You)" were performed by Russell Hitchcock.
 Record World described it as an "elegantly harmonized ballad."